stacks-network/docs/guides-and-tutorials/sbtc/how-to-run-sbtc-signer.md

 ### Minimum version

-Please ensure your Stacks version is up-to-date the latest release.
+Please ensure your Stacks version is up-to-date (using the latest release).

 ### Event observer